thomas-callahan-collibra/aem-sh/README.md

 aem create author
 ```

+This is

 ```
 aem create publish
 ```

-After these finish, check the status
+After these finish, check the status of the instances:

 ```